 Being involved with the Leukemia and Lymphoma Society has been one of the most meaningful experiences for me.
 I have participated in fundraising efforts to support research, patient care, and community outreach, helping to raise awareness about the impact of blood cancers.
 Through these events, I have developed leadership and communication skills, working with others toward a common goal of making a difference.
 Contributing to LLS has shown me the importance of using my time and energy to support causes larger than myself, and it has motivated me to continue giving back to the community.

-DECA has been a great way for me to explore my interests in business, leadership, and communication.
+DECA (Distributive Education Clubs of America) has been a great way for me to explore my interests in business, leadership, and communication.
 Through preparing for competitions, I have developed strong skills in critical thinking, quick problem solving, and presenting ideas clearly and confidently.
 Working on the roleplays and tests has taught me how to analyze real-world business scenarios and come up with practical solutions under time pressure.
 My hard work has also paid off in competition, where I became a districts champion and a state finalist.
 Beyond competition, DECA has helped me grow as a leader and collaborator, giving me the chance to work with others who share similar interests and goals.
 Being part of DECA has shown me how creativity and strategy come together in business, and it has inspired me to keep building these skills for the future.

 Robotics has been one of the most exciting areas where I have been able to combine creativity, problem solving, and teamwork.
 I use CAD (Computer-Aided Design) to design and model parts that bring ideas to life, whether for competition robots or engineering projects.
 I use CAD for many projects in school as well.
 For example, in my history class, I created a fountain for the 54th Regiment Memorial using CAD.
-One of my most memorable experiences was in 6th grade during FLL, when I designed and built a functional drone, which sparked my passion for engineering and innovation.
+One of my most memorable experiences was in 6th grade during First Lego League, when I designed and built a functional drone, which sparked my passion for engineering and innovation.
 Since then, robotics has given me opportunities to lead and share knowledge with others, such as teaching at the Junior Creator Robotics and Engineering Camp, where I guided younger students in learning about design and problem solving.
 The challenges of building, programming, and competing have taught me perseverance and adaptability, and being part of robotics has strengthened both my technical and leadership skills.

 One of the most important and influencing part of my life is my job at Kumon Math and Reading Center.
 It is not just about guiding the students through problems, it is about creating connections with students.
 It honestly feels great to see the progress of the students through my teachings.
 More than that, I meet many of these students outside of school and they are always extremely excited to meet me.